WPIRoboticsEngineering/RBE3001_nucleo_firmware/README.md

 # Eclipse Setup

 create a workspace for you RBE3001 devlepmet.
+First add the GNU ARM toolchain

 Name: GNU ARM Eclipse Plug-ins